If the Panama hat fits …

 But it’s profitable

-The Land Registry in England and Wales earns money for the Treasury.
+The Land Registry in England and Wales earn money for the Treasury.
 Last year it gave £119M ($169M) back to the UK Treasury.
-Naturally enough selling it is a government aspiration — ideology being what it is.
-Doubtless it’s an attractive and profit-making proposition for buyer’s at the UK fire sale.
+Naturally enough selling it is a government aspiration — ideology is what it is.
+Doubtless, it’s an attractive and profit-making proposition for buyers at the UK fire sale.
 What’s the long-term benefit to the UK?

 One thing‘s for certain.
 Sold geese don’t lay golden eggs for their old owners.